Mouli-Sanketh-Maturi/OperatingSystems/README.md

  - Own Custom Interrupt.
  - printString, readString, and readSector interrupt calls.
  - Interactive shell.
+ - Shell commands
- - Shell commands type (to output contents of a file like 'cat') and exec (to execute a program)
+    - type (to output contents of a file like 'cat')
+    - exec (to execute a program)
+    - create (to create and enter contents to a file like 'touch' or 'vim')
+    - del (to delete a file)
+    - copy (to copy a file)

 **Compiling**

 ```